 - Selecting "Apply for background check" will enable you to place an order for the required criminal record report.
 Additional fees will apply.
-When the criminal record report is complete, the reporting agency will attach the completed background report electronically to your online broker application and will also email a copy to you. - Selecting "Application" will take you to the comprehensive application.
+When the criminal record report is complete, the reporting agency will e-mail a copy to you for your personal records and will link the completed background report electronically to your online broker application that the Real Estate Commission can access once you submit your license application. - Selecting "Application" will take you to the comprehensive application.
 Instructions for specific items are provided below.

-The online application program will not allow you to enter credit card payment and finalize your application until (1) you have completed the North Carolina Broker Prelicensing Course, (2) the Education Provider has electronically reported your successful completion of the Course, and (3) you have obtained a criminal record report as described on page 10.
+The online application program will not allow you to enter credit card payment and finalize your application until

+- 1. you have completed the North Carolina Broker Prelicensing Course by passing the end-of-exam, - 2. the Education Provider has electronically reported your successful completion of the Course, and - 3. you have obtained a criminal record report as described on page 12.

-Once you enter your payment for the license application fee, the application will enter the normal and customary Commission Staff review process and you will no longer be able to access it.
+Once you enter your payment for the license application fee, the application will enter the normal and customary Commission staff review process and you will no longer be able to access it.